Mathematical Sciences (MAT)

 MAT 094.
 Beginning Algebra.
 3 Hours.

 Introduction to elementary algebra with applications.
 Topics include operations with real numbers, operations involving algebraic expressions, factoring, exponents, polynomials, solving linear equations and their graphs.
-Course Information: Prerequisite: Academic preparation credit in MAT 092, or a placement score for Beginning Algebra on the COMPASS Placement Test.
+Course Information: Prerequisites: Academic preparation credit in MAT 092, or a placement score for Beginning Algebra on the COMPASS Placement Test.
 This course is not designated for transfer credit, nor will credit be given toward a degree.

 MAT 096.
 Intermediate Algebra.
 3 Hours.

 Emphasizes topics important in preparation for the study of calculus.
 Topics include polynomial and rational functions, exponential and logarithmic functions and equations, inequalities, and systems of equations.
-Course Information: Prerequisite: Academic preparation credit in MAT 094, or a placement score for Intermediate Algebra on the COMPASS Placement Test.
+Course Information: Prerequisites: Academic preparation credit in MAT 094, or a placement score for Intermediate Algebra on the COMPASS Placement Test.
 This course is not designated for transfer credit, nor will credit be given toward a degree.

 MAT 102.
 College Algebra.
 3 Hours.

 Topics include polynomial, rational, logarithmic, exponential functions and equations, inequalities, and systems of equations.
 Course Information: This course does not satisfy the general education mathematics requirement.
-Prerequisite: Intermediate Algebra and geometry with a grade of C or better, or equivalent.
+Prerequisites: Intermediate Algebra and geometry with a grade of C or better, or equivalent.
 Students may take MAT 102 and MAT 103 concurrently (see course description for MAT 103).
 Placement test may be required to register for this course.

 MAT 103.
 Trigonometry.
 2 Hours.

 Topics include angles, right triangle trigonometry, trigonometric functions and their graphs, trigonometric equations, trigonometric representations of complex numbers and applications.
 Course Information: This course does not satisfy the general education mathematics requirement.
-Prerequisite: Intermediate algebra and geometry with a grade of C or better, or equivalent.
+Prerequisites: Intermediate algebra and geometry with a grade of C or better, or equivalent.
 Students must have taken College Algebra, or equivalent, and earned a grade of C or better, or be concurrently enrolled in College Algebra to register for MAT 103.
 Placement test may be required to register for this course.

 MAT 109.
 Corequisite Workshop for MAT 111.
 1 Hour.